Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

     "revisionId": "1643217446505_693eb279-0c63-368a-ba69-9b15b140a447",
     "deleted": false
 }
 ```

-For the moment, the information contained in the snapshot is not useful to us, but the revisions of the snapshot are the ones we are interested in and those can be retrieved having the following call:
+For the moment, the information contained in the snapshot is not useful to you, but the revisions of the snapshot are the ones you are interested in, and these can be retrieved having the following call:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/snapshots:exchange/revisions' \
 --header 'Authorization: Bearer '$TOKEN
 ```

 which will provide information similar to the following:

 ```json